LINWEN607/congregate/runbooks/group-and-project-migration.md

     * [ ] Notify the customer in the customer-facing slack channel the migration wave has finished
     * [ ] Attach `data/congregate.log`, `data/audit.log`, and `data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>.log` to this issue
     * [ ] Copy `data/congregate.log`, `data/audit.log`, and `data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>.log` to `/opt/congregate/data/waves/wave_<insert_wave_number>/`

+#### SRE Supports Needed on Migration with Failed Groups and Projects
 * [ ] If a project continues to fail to import to `gitlab.com` through the API by timing out after an hour (give it a couple attempts max), you will need to reach out to the SRE on-call to get the project imported.
     * Preparation
         * [ ] Before coming to the conclusion that an SRE is needed to import the project, examine the contents of the project on the source.